The morning I went

 to the first bear.

-Meanwhile, the bear I surprised
+the bear I surprised on Pfeiffer Flat kept

-I stood still on the trail,
+crashing up the hill.
+I stood on the trail,

 the bear’s experience.

 of coffee and poured his second,

 breakfast.
 I thought about coffee and

-breakfast too and joined him a
+breakfast too, and joined him a

 of life, and ready to rejoin the

 breakfast at Jorstad’s!
-His

-stories were amazing.
+His stories were